Layout Shift caused by CSS transitions

 transition: margin-right 4s ease-in-out 1s;

 Take a look at the example below.
 This demonstrates a layout shift caused by CSS transitions that occur during the loading phase of a page.
-Unfortunately I see this pattern all the time and finding and fixing these kinds of issues can be difficult.
+I see this pattern all the time and finding and fixing these kinds of issues can be difficult.

-Find and fix CSS transitions:
+Find and fix CSS transitions

-Core Web Vitals tip: Cumulative Layout Shifts that are caused by CSS transition often occur early during the loading phase of the page.
+Core Web Vitals tip: Cumulative Layout Shifts that are caused by CSS transitions often occur early during the loading phase of the page.
 These layout shifts do not happen consistently which makes them hard to debug.
 Slowing down your network by emulating a mobile device and disabling your cache will make finding them easier!

 Step 1: Find CSS transitions

 Finding CSS transitions can be done manually: inspect all the stylesheets and search for the word 'transition'.
-That should not be more then 10 minutes work but there is a better way!
+That should not be more than 10 minutes work but there is a better way!
 Just paste this snippet in the console and press enter

 (() => {